 Since addiction impacts your brain chemistry, withdrawal and detox can aggravate your mental health.
 This means it’s especially important to complete an inpatient or outpatient medically supervised detox program because staff can ensure that your symptoms don’t rapidly worsen during withdrawal.

 Many substances can also cause detox symptoms that impact your mood.
 Detoxing from substances like benzodiazepines and alcohol can increase anxiety and depression.
 This is especially dangerous if you have an anxiety disorder or depression.
+Going through detox with support ensures that you’ll be safe from relapse during this time.

-Right Step Houston
+Find Dual Diagnosis Treatment at Right Step Houston